All Episodes

 Number one, they didn't think that anyone was going to win.

-But if Rubio had won or admit Ronney, or I'm just throwing names, I don't think that even seasoned politicians and what they deal with with scandal and licious media attacks could deal the way Trump has dealt with what he's had to deal with day in and day out, and it's for him it's just like another day at The office.
+But if Rubio had have won, or Emit Romney, or I'm just throwing names, I don't think that even seasoned politicians and what they deal with with scandal and swellacious media attacks could deal the way Trump has dealt with what he's had to deal with day in and day out.

-And I feel like other presidencies would have very little in their history and wanted to protect that, and perhaps, you know, not being able to withstand the attacks that I think the left was going to do no matter who was blocked.
+And I feel like other presidencies would have very little in their history and wanted to protect that and perhaps, you know, not being able to withstand the attacks that I think the left was going to do no matter who was watching.

 I've never seen such hostility to any one person in my entire life in politics.